 Fold Two: Now that I have confessed my sins, I will try to make it right by offering a very upbeat, fun version of “The Little Drummer Boy” by The Dandy Warhols (those hard-rocking minstrels who also gave us the very excellent “Veronica Mars” theme song).

 The only question remaining is whether or not it’s appropriate for a song about the Nativity to have power chords and a rock and roll beat.
-I suppose you’ll have to answer that one for yourself, but, for me and my house, we will remember the words of Psalm 98:4 (KJV, don’tcha know) – “Make a joyful noise unto the Lord, all the earth: make a loud noise, and rejoice, and sing praise.”
+I suppose you’ll have to answer that one for yourself, but, as for me and my house, we will remember the words of Psalms 98:4 (K.J.
+Version, don’tcha know) – “Make a joyful noise unto the Lord, all the earth: make a loud noise, and rejoice, and sing praise.”
 Now, I’m no theologian, but my interpretation of that scripture?…turn it up!
 It’s been a long year, and we need tidings of comfort and joy!